 Joseph Campbell, Pathways to Bliss

 I am in the middle of my life and I am a late bloomer.
 I seem to be in a perpetual state of trying to settle down, of trying to be like other adults.
 But I am not settled down.
-I am restless and constantly pacing an invisible maze that goes deeper into an unseen centre.
+I am restless and constantly pacing an invisible maze that goes deeper into an unseen center.
 All I know is that a fraying thread connects my exhausted heart to that place where either a monster or a god dwells, patiently waiting.

 Everything about my life now is in transition.
 A long process of movements and shifts.
 Countless detours, delays, and dead-ends.